A1029384756/cstring.dev.blog/posts/hijacking_pipewire_for_fun_and_profit.md

 > of the procedure.
 > This is something that Odin allows on arena
 > allocators (no-op on non-arenas) to free
-> everthing allocated with that allocator.
+> everything allocated with that allocator.

 Each of these handlers do what they say on the tin and make connections in the virtual graph that